tanyashagova/ML-Zoomcamp-2022/midtermproject/Readme.md

-This is a midterm project at ML-Zoomcamp-2022 cource.
+This is a midterm project at ML-Zoomcamp-2022 course.
 It is aimed to solve the employees attrition problem at the company.
 Model used here makes prediction of attrition of valuable employees.

 This project uses a fictional [dataset of employees attrition](https://www.kaggle.com/datasets/whenamancodes/hr-employee-attrition) created by IBM data scientists.

-To run the project you can download the dataset from [Kaggle](https://www.kaggle.com/datasets/whenamancodes/hr-employee-attrition) or from the [project folder](https://github.com/tanyashagova/ML-Zoomcamp-2022/blob/main/midtermproject/HR%20Employee%20Attrition.csv) on GitHub.
+You can download the dataset from [Kaggle](https://www.kaggle.com/datasets/whenamancodes/hr-employee-attrition) or from the [project folder](https://github.com/tanyashagova/ML-Zoomcamp-2022/blob/main/midtermproject/HR%20Employee%20Attrition.csv) on GitHub.

 ## Description